-This Handbook is specific to students beginning in Fall 2017.
+This Handbook is specific to students beginning in Fall 2019.
 Please refer only to this document for degree requirements and JDP policies.
-Be aware that many students remain in the program from an earlier curricular structure with different degree requirements.
+Be aware that some students remain in the Program from an earlier curricular structure with different degree requirements.

-Frequently used forms and anticipated course offerings, as well as a copy of this Handbook and other resources are found on the JDP Portfolio site: http://portfolio.du.edu/jointphd.
+Frequently used forms and anticipated course offerings, as well as a copy of this Handbook and other resources, are found on the JDP Portfolio site: http://portfolio.du.edu/jointphd.

-Students are also responsible for knowing all Office of Graduate Studies requirements as found here.
+Students are also responsible for knowing all Office of Graduate Education academic requirements, policies, and procedures as found here.

-2017-2018 Degree Requirements
+2019-2020 Degree Requirements